CenterDevice/ceres/README.md

 * [X] Read profile from configuration file: ~/.ceres.conf

-* [ ] Nice human readable output
+* [X] Nice human readable output

-* [ ] Allow for selection of limited set of instance information for human display
+* [X] Allow for selection of limited set of instance information for human display

 * [ ] JSON output of all instance information

+* [ ] Allow for filtering re/ Tags and other information with reg ex

 ##### Non-Functional Requirements